Greenway High School & Washington High School

 The uniqueness of our district requires that all the students who are enrolled in any foreign language courses take Performance Based Assessment (PBA) at the end of the year.
 Students who are taking Japanese 1-2 and 3-4 are focused on improving speaking skills while those taking Japanese 5-6 & 7-8 are learning Japanese with an emphasis on writing skills.
 Besides improving the four skills of Japanese and cultivating a broad view of culture and lifestyle, we encourage our students to seek their passion through learning Japanese and/or about Japan.
 Therefore, we provide our students with various chances to experience Japanese culture such as introducing pen pals, cooking Japanese cuisine, visiting Japanese gardens, going to Matsuri, and traveling to Japan.

 Our current project is to implement Graded readers into classroom activities.
 Although we are still working on improving materials, it is great to see how much our students are enjoying reading books.
-We just finished reading 絵姿奥さん "A Portrait of a Wife."
+We just finished reading 「絵姿奥さん」.
 At first I was very worried about using this book since this story required a certain cultural and historical background to comprehend it.
 However, it was these elements that students loved the most.
 To give you an example: We discussed what kind of clothing or hairstyles people wore at that time.
-Our next book will be 桃太郎 "Peach Boy"!
+Our next book will be 「桃太郎」!
 I would like to implement Reader’s Theater with this book.
-I hope our students like it just as much as 絵姿奥さん "A Portrait of a Wife."
+I hope our students like it just as much as 「絵姿奥さん」.

 Finally, I must say that I am very fortunate to be working with Olson Sensei, who is very passionate about Education and Japan.
 She sees me as a teacher and gives me many opportunities to teach with her, participate in professional development workshops and school events.
 I was a chaperone at Homecoming, a competitor in a speed-eating competition at an assembly, and an adviser at a school camp.
 I appreciate these opportunities because I have the chance to see other students outside of Japanese classes in order to introduce the beautiful and unique features of Japan to them!
 I am a novice Japanese teacher and need to gain more knowledge and experience to identify how students learn Japanese as a foreign language and understand what they struggle with when learning Japanese.
 Olson Sensei shows me a lot of her techniques to teach and build rapport with our students.
-The most powerful way to engage our students in class is through our passion and dedication to their education and it doesn’t hurt to welcome them with a big smile!
+The most basic and powerful way to make students enjoy our class is to show our passion and curiosity in what we are interested in.
+Therefore, we always welcome our students to class with a big smiles!